By Jessica Stringer and Amanda MacLaren | Photo by John Michael Simpson

 Ava Rooftop Bar

 Escape to this elevated (get it?) outdoor oasis atop Sports & Social at Fenton in Cary.
-With its chic, contemporary seating areas, it’s easy to settle in and relax with a refreshing craft cocktail – like the Ava margarita or a strawberry basil mojito – plus wine and Mediterranean-inspired small plates to share while grooving to local DJs.
+With its chic, contemporary seating areas, it’s easy to settle in and relax with a refreshing craft cocktail – like the Ava margarita or a strawberry limoncello drop – plus wine and Mediterranean-inspired small plates to share while grooving to local DJs.
 If you’re looking for an exclusive experience, reservations are accepted for VIP booths beginning at 9 p.m. each night.

 Dram & Draught